A day in the life of Charles Upchurch, chief executive, Global Message Services

 During this time, he adds, operators realised that this was an opportunity to optimise revenue at a time when it was declining and their subscriber base was taking hits.

 “So operators turned to us quite a bit during the pandemic, and still are to protect their networks,” Upchurch says.

 This meant Upchurch’s typical workday consists of dealing with several direct reports.
-With the rate that GMS is growing, this takes up the majority of
+With the rate that GMS is growing, this takes up the majority of his time.

 “We’ll come close to reaching US$400 million in revenue this year,” he says.
 With that growth and revenue comes several opportunities to scale.
 Upchurch says the nature of the business means he is sometimes involved with very large deals, some worth around US$100 million a year.

 Upchurch adds that he is tasked with looking at whether those deals pose risks for the company.

 “We have 400 employees, and the sheer volume of opportunities and issues that come up fills my day,” he says.